 - 1. Install cryostat at JLab in Hall C (or A) - 2.
 Run LEAF to irradiate SNSPDs at a various intensities and accumulated dose - 3.
 Measure SNSPD background rate and dead time in high radiation environments - 4.
 Measure bit error rate for superconducting shift registers for a number of environments - 5.
 Measure the bit flip rate for the first prototype cryo-CMOS ASIC in high radiation environments

 Deliverables

-- Radiation hardness of SNSPDs characterized with upper limit for the onset of defects and device failure. - Single Event upset cross-section for prototype cryoCMOS ASIC - Bit-error rate for superconducting logic, counters and/or memory in high radiation environment - SNSPD efficiency in high radiation environment
+- Radiation hardness of SNSPDs characterized with upper limit for the onset of defects and device failure. - Single Event upset cross-section for prototype cryoCMOS ASIC - Background error rate for superconducting shift registers - SNSPD efficiency in high radiation environment